LazaUK/SLM-Phi-3-Robotics/README.md

 - 1x Video camera;
 - 3x Proximity sensors.

-_CoppeliaSim_'s default 3D scene was also re-designed to build a maze, with internal and external walls made detectable to simulate real-time prximity sensing.
+_CoppeliaSim_'s default 3D scene was also re-designed to build a maze, with internal and external walls made detectable to simulate real-time proximity sensing.

 ### Solution Implementation:
 1. Programmatic interactions with CoppeliaSim require installation of ZMQ Python package.
 We'll re-use its _RemoteAPIClient_ class.